Quick Summary

 Customize each job application email to the particular role you are applying for.
 Using keywords from the job description will show that you possess the skills the employer seeks.
 This will allow you to stand out and indicate that you’ve done your homework to understand the role.

 Hiring managers are too busy to read long, rambling emails.
 Keep it short and straightforward.
-Go to the bottom line, only covering essential information that will compel the hiring manager to review your case.
+Go to the bottom line, only cover essential information that will compel the hiring manager to review your case.

 While you want to be friendly, your emails should be formally and professionally written.
 Do not use abbreviations, emoticons, or casual language.